-13.4 Electrical Equipment
+13.4 Electrical Equipment (also see the Electricity at Work Policy)

 All staff are responsible for ensuring that they use and handle electrical equipment sensibly and safely.
 Any pupil or volunteer who handles electrical appliances does so under the supervision of the member of staff who directs them.